 to take in by mouth; to eat, drink, or swallow.

-illness to which a person is susceptible because of a gene passed from his or her parents at birth.
-See also gene, genetic testing, mutation.
+illness to which a person is susceptible because of a gene passed on from his or her parents at birth.
+See also gene, genetic testing, hereditary cancer syndrome, mutation.

 a person whose treatment requires staying in the hospital.
 Compare to outpatient.

-hormone-like substance thought to affect growth hormone activity.
-Some studies have shown men with high blood levels of IGF-1 seemed more likely to develop prostate cancer, but not all studies agree.
-More research is needed.
+hormone-like substance thought to affect cell growth.
+Some studies have found that people with high blood levels of IGF-1 might be more likely to develop some types of cancer, but more research is needed.

-a scan that combines the cross-section x-rays of the CT with the ability to detect areas of high energy use.
+a type of imaging test that combines detailed cross-sectional pictures of the CT scan with the ability to detect areas of high energy use in the body on the PET scan.
 See also computed tomography scan, positron emission tomography scan.

 an advanced method of conformal radiation therapy in which the beams are aimed from several directions, while the intensity (strength) of the beams is controlled by computers.
 This lets more radiation reach the treatment area while reducing the radiation to healthy tissues; in some cases, total radiation dose can be higher with IMRT.
 See also conformal radiation therapy, three-dimensional conformal radiation therapy.

-a protein produced by cells.
-Interferon helps regulate the body’s immune system, boosting activity when a threat, like a virus, is found.
-Scientists have learned that interferon helps fight against cancer, so it is used to treat some types of cancer.
+proteins produced by cells that help regulate the body’s immune system, boosting activity when a threat, like a virus, is found.
+Man-made versions of interferon are used to treat some types of cancer.
 See also immune system, immunotherapy.

-a type of prostate cancer treatment in which hormone drugs are stopped after a man’s blood prostate-specific antigen (PSA) level drops to a very low level and remains stable for a while.
+a type of treatment for advanced prostate cancer in which hormone drugs are stopped after a man’s blood prostate-specific antigen (PSA) level drops to a very low level and remains stable for a while.
 If the PSA level begins to rise, the drugs are started again.
-Another form of intermittent hormone therapy uses androgen suppression for fixed periods of time – for example, 6 months on followed by 6 months off.
-While this treatment approach may help reduce side effects, it is too soon to say whether it is better or worse than continuous hormonal therapy.
+In another form of intermittent hormone therapy, the drugs are given for fixed periods of time – for example, 6 months on followed by 6 months off.
 See also androgen deprivation therapy, hormone therapy, prostate-specific antigen.

-treatment in which a radioactive substance is implanted in the body.
-Compare to external beam radiation therapy.
+treatment in which a radioactive source is implanted or temporarily placed in the body.
+Compare with external beam radiation therapy.
 See also brachytherapy, implant.

 a type of radiation treatment in which a radioactive implant is put right into the tissue (not in a body cavity).
 See also brachytherapy, radiation therapy.